 Colleen Eyrich drove across town to attend the first of two public forums scheduled this week about Spokane Public Schools’ budget.

-“I want to see where the district is going to cut the budget in such a tight spot,” said Eyrich, who is involved in her neighborhood school’s Parent Teacher Organization.
+“I want to see where the district is going to cut the budget in such a tight spot,” said Eyrich, who is involved in her neighborhood school’s parent-teacher group.

 Tuesday’s discussion focused on proposed program cuts that would balance the 2009-’10 budget.